Cubs vs. Cardinals Player Props Betting Odds

-Player props are listed for Cody Bellinger and Paul Goldschmidt, among others, when the Chicago Cubs host the St. Louis Cardinals at Wrigley Field on Monday at 7:40 PM ET.
+Paul Goldschmidt and Cody Bellinger are among the players with prop bets for the taking when the St. Louis Cardinals and the Chicago Cubs meet at Wrigley Field on Tuesday (starting at 7:40 PM ET).

 Bet on this matchup or its props with DraftKings!